Plea For The Trees ® Louisville,KY 40205

 More information on avigation easements:

 Leslie Barras Letter to Advisory Council on Historic Preservation (addresses historic properties and avigation easement issues in Audubon Park, similar to issues to be faced by neighborhoods surrounding Bowman Field).
 Barras Letter 09-21-12 Interim State Historic Preservation Officer Lindy Casebier writes to FAA that avigation easements required in Audubon Park are an "unnecessary emcumberance that devalues properties in the historic district over time" and pose an "adverse effect within the meaning of Section 106 of the NHPA (similar to issues faced by neighborhoods surrounding Bowman Field).
-(See: SHPA Letter 09-10-12.)
+(See: SHPO Letter 09-10-12.)

 LRAA Commitment To Not Acquire Avigation Easements Until Required Studies Done